omar12oma/Starbucks_Offers/README.md

 ## File Descriptions

-1. **Developers_and_AI.ipynb**: Notebook contains the data analysis
+1. **Starbucks_Capstone_notebook.ipynb**: Notebook contains the data analysis

-2. **utils.py**: This file contains utility functions used across multiple modules of our project.
-It includes helper functions for file I/O, data preprocessing, and visualization.

-3. **profile.json**: demographic data for each customer
+2. **profile.json**: demographic data for each customer

-4. **transcript.csv**:  records for transactions, offers received, offers viewed, and offers completed
+3. **transcript.csv**:  records for transactions, offers received, offers viewed, and offers completed

-5. **portfolio.json**: containing offer ids and meta data about each offer (duration, type, etc.)
+4. **portfolio.json**: containing offer ids and meta data about each offer (duration, type, etc.)

-6. **README.md**: This is the README file for our project.
+5. **README.md**: This is the README file for our project.
 It provides an overview of the project, installation instructions, usage guidelines, and other relevant information.

 ## Blog Post